adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 ## 1. UI

 The best way to make pages fast, is to have less on them.
-You'd be forgiven for wanting to punch me in the face as this is an obvious statement.
+You'd be forgiven for wanting to punch me in the face as this is obvious.
 Yet, look around, [web pages keep getting fatter](https://www.keycdn.com/support/the-growth-of-web-page-size/).

-Do we really need hero images, background videos and social media buttons plastered everywhere?
+Do we need hero images, background videos and social media buttons plastered everywhere?
 The answer from the people is a resounding *no*.
-The fastest feature is the one we never build.
+The fastest feature is the one we never built.

-What about they way we design interfaces?
+What about the way we design components?
 Hamburger menus, tabs, carousels, accordions, image galleries and expanding panels.

-What do these design patterns have in common?
+All these things have one thing in common.
 They hide stuff.

 Designers are obsessed with patterns that save space and look clean.
 A clean interface is good but not at the cost of clarity.

-If pages only contain the essential, then there is often nothing (or much less) that needs to be hidden.
-And despite the effort, making fully responsive and inclusive components is even *more* code.
+If pages only contain the essential, then there is nothing (or much less) that needs to be hidden.

-More code that users rarely appreciate anyway because the components cause performance issues and require the user to exert energy to reveal it.
+And despite the effort, making fully responsive and inclusive components is even *more* code that users rarely appreciate.
+Afterall, it slows the page down and requires the user to exert energy to reveal the hidden content.

 Heydon Pickering coined the seemingly satirical term *Unprogressive Non-enhancement*.
 This is how he explains it: